SanderMertens/flecs/docs/Relationships.md

 Note that because cycle detection requires expensive algorithms, adding `Acyclic` to a relationship does not guarantee that an error will be thrown when a cycle is accidentally introduced.
 While detection may improve over time, an application that runs without errors is no guarantee that it does not contain acyclic relationships with cycles.

 ### Exclusive property
 The `Exclusive` property enforces that an entity can only have a single instance of a relationship.
 When a second instance is added, it replaces the first instance.
-An example of a relation with the `Exclusive` property is the builtin `ChildOf` relation:
+An example of a relationship with the `Exclusive` property is the builtin `ChildOf` relationship:

 ```c
 ecs_add_pair(world, child, EcsChildOf, parent_a);